Some days you may find that you have endless energy, and you’re ready to tackle everything on your to-do list.

 Schedules Based on Personality Types – Business Motivation

-Some personality types like starting the day early with a run and then jumping right into work.
-This way they can tackle all of the “have to-do’s” early in the day, and can choose to end the day early if they wish.
+Some personality types like starting the day early with a bust of energy, jumping right into work.
+They tackle all of their “have to-do’s” early in the day, and can choose to end the day early if they wish.

 Others prefer to sleep in and work late into the night.
-They still get their work done and find they are most creative later in the day.
+They still get their work done and find they are most creative, productive and happy later in the day.

 Personally, I like to take it day by day.